What is the typical daily schedule?

 What is the weather like?

 The weather is beautiful!
 In February, we will enjoy sunny, 75-85 degrees days and cool and comfortable nights.
 It is possible that we might also experience a light rain and some windy afternoons, but this will not prevent us from being outside.
 Lake Atitlán is about a mile above sea level.
-The sun is strong and we will be outside all day, so sunscreen is provided and trip leaders will encourage participants to apply sunscreen regularly.

 How will we dress throughout the trip?